Improved measurement of Born cross sections for $\chi_{bJ}\,\omega$ and $\chi_{bJ}\,(\pi^+\pi^-\pi^0)_{\rm non-\omega}$ ($J$ = 0, 1, 2) at Belle and Belle II: at Belle and Belle II

 When $N^{\rm obs}=1$ or higher, the dependence is parameterized by the function~\cite{220}

 where $P_4=1+q_1 x+q_2 x^2+q_3 x^3+q_4 x^4$.
 The parameters $a$, $p_i$, and $q_i$ of eqs.~(\ref{eq:likelihood1}) and (\ref{eq:likelihood2}) are determined from fits.
-Results of these fits for all low-population samples and all cross sections are given in the Supplemental Material~\cite{SM}.
-When fitting the energy dependence of the cross sections (section~\ref{sec.8}), instead of Gaussian uncertainties, we use eqs.~(\ref{eq:likelihood1}) and~(\ref{eq:likelihood2}) to account for the contributions of low-population scan samples to the function being minimized.
+When fitting the energy dependence of the cross sections (section~\ref{sec.8}), instead of Gaussian uncertainties, we use eqs.~(\ref{eq:likelihood1}) and (\ref{eq:likelihood2}) to account for the contributions of low-population scan samples to the function being minimized.
 A similar procedure was used in ref.~\cite{220}.
+The fitted values of $a$, $p_i$, and $q_i$ are provided in the supplemental material (see appendix B).